 - paranoia, or heightened worry about potential threats

 Someone with malignant narcissism may also share some traits with antisocial personality disorder.
-This means someone with malignant narcissism could be more likely to experience legal trouble or substance misuse.
+This means someone with malignant narcissism could be more likely to experience legal trouble or substance use disorder.

 When someone living with narcissism seeks professional support, there’s a lot of potential for growth and improved mental health.